Asymptotic Value in Zero-Sum Stochastic Games with Vanishing Stage Duration and Public Signals

 \section{Abstract}

-We consider the behaviour of $\lambda$-discounted zero-sum games as the discount factor $\lambda$ tends to $0$ (that is, the players are more and more patient), in the context of games with stage duration.
-In stochastic games with stage duration $h$, players act at times $0, h, 2h, \ldots$, and the payoff and leaving probabilities are proportional to $h$.
-When $h$ tends to $0$, such games approximate games in continuous time.
-The asymptotic behavior of the values (when both $\lambda$ and $h$ tend to $0$) was already studied in the case of stochastic games with perfect observation of the state and in the state-blind case.
+We study $\lambda$-discounted zero-sum games as the discount factor $\lambda$ approaches $0$ (that is, the players are more and more patient), in the context of games with stage duration.
+In stochastic games with stage duration $h$, players act at times $0, h, 2h$, and so on.
+The payoff and leaving probabilities are proportional to $h$.
+When $h$ tends to $0$, such discrete-time games approximate games played in continuous time.
+The asymptotic behavior of the values (when both $\lambda$ and $h$ tend to $0$) has already been studied for stochastic games with full state observation and for state-blind games.

-We consider the same question for the case of stochastic games with imperfect observation of the state.
-In such games, players are given at each stage a public signal that depends only on the current state.
-Our main result states that there exists a stochastic game with public signals, with no limit value (as the discount factor $\lambda$ goes to $0$) if stage duration is $1$, but with a limit value when stage duration $h$ and discount factor $\lambda$ both tend to $0$.
-Informally speaking, it means that the limit value in discrete time does not exist, but the limit value in continuous time (i.e., when $h$ tends to $0$) exists.
-Such a situation is impossible in the case of stochastic games with perfect observation of the state.
+We consider the same question for the case of stochastic games with deterministic public signals on the state.
+We construct a stochastic game with public signals, with no asymptotic value (as the discount factor $\lambda$ goes to $0$) if the stage duration is $1$, but with an asymptotic value when the stage duration $h$ and the discount factor $\lambda$ both tend to $0$.
+Informally, this means that the asymptotic value in discrete time does not exist, whereas it does exist in continuous time.
+This situation cannot occur in stochastic games with full state observation.